 Eduardo: I would like to talk about two fast ideas if you don`t mind.
 The first one is about innovation and the second one about social responsibility.

-During my studies in the Netherlands, I was engaged in the renewable energy lab.
+Innovation: During my studies in the Netherlands, I was engaged in the renewable energy lab.
 I met an inventor who had visited villages in Africa that they had no gas or electricity, and people still used firewood to cook.
 The smoke caused permanent lung problems, especially in women and kids.
 It intrigued me, and I tried to figure out a cheap solution for these poor people.
 The very fact that a family cannot cook dinner at night kept hounding me.
 After all, a family experience would be weak without cooking a family dinner.
 We discussed solar ovens, but that would not work at night.
 We started to work on other possibilities, and after several months of working on this issue, we got the prototype that could work at night.
 This was a groundbreaking experience, and I thought if I could do a solar oven that cooks without sun, I can do anything.
 This was the first time that I faced some concepts for innovations.
 Building a new product typically requires long researches and funds, but gradually prototyping allowed us to test assumptions, quickly fix issues, and make a working stove in a couple of months.

-The second project close to my heart is social responsibility.
+Social Responsibility: The second project close to my heart is social responsibility.
 I have a strong sense of social responsibility, and I try to devote almost half of my projects to social causes.
 We are currently working to combat violence against women, which is a big global issue.
 These women do not report the crime because they are afraid of being judged, so less than 10% of the cases are reported.
 Most of the time, the aggressor is in the inner circle of the victim.
 We thought that technology could help us come up with a solution so that the victims can report anonymously.

 We are now constructing an Artificial Intelligence to aid these victims, giving them first assistance, and getting data to work on route causes.
 After we started this journey, 13 companies joined us.
 Finally, we were invited to present to several politics in the government, got support from the US Embassy, and the Brazilian minister of justice.
 Currently, we are establishing the first agent in Latin America who will be able to help such victims.
 It is still in development, but I love this experience because it shows the power of technology.
 If we align technology to a great cause, we can start an idea from scratch and engage many people to work for better.

 Poonam: I wish you success in this innovation of yours.
-I am highly impressed for your concern about these social issues.
+I am highly impressed with your concern about these social issues.
 Eduardo, apart from being a successful entrepreneur, you also have other interests and hobbies and have traveled across the world.
 Can you tell us something about your interests and hobbies?

 Eduardo: That is true.
 Outside of work, I like to keep my body active with sports every day, and I love to go tracking.
 A few years ago, I was on the Salkantay trail of 100 km until Machu Pichu, and last year I was on the Cotopaxi Volcano in Ecuador.
 I get most of my aspirations from discussing new ideas with different people and places I met in 25 countries I have been backpacking.
 I am also interested in psychology and human behavior.
-I did a post-graduation in neuroscience which helped me to understand how brain and emotions work, and I use my knowledge of neuroscience on my tech projects.
+I did a post-graduation in neuroscience, which helped me to understand how brain and emotions work, and I use my knowledge of neuroscience on my tech projects.